mpge/RemoteWAKE/README.md

 - I'd recommend locking down the RemoteWake with a htaccess password http://www.htaccesstools.com/htpasswd-generator/ for extra security
 - open /server/config.py and edit config settings there.
 Make sure to match them up within the website file (server_settings.php).
 - Run RemoteWake.py when done (python RemoteWake.py)

+This is a "hacky" and "quick" script.
+Don't expect code quality to be elegant and perfect.